 HB 3158 increased employee contribution rates effective the first pay period beginning after September 1, 2017, which was September 6, 2017, to 13.5% of Computation Pay for all active members regardless of their status.
-Prior to September 1, 2017, Group B members not in DROP were required to contribute to the Combined Pension Plan 8.5% of Computation Pay.
-Beginning October 1, 2011, active members in DROP paid contributions at the rate of 3% of Computation Pay through September 30, 2012, 6% of Computation Pay through October 1, 2013, and 8.5% of Computation Pay through December 31, 2014.
-Effective January 1, 2015, active members in DROP paid contributions at the rate of 4% of Computation Pay.
+From January 2017 to September 1, 2017, Group B members not in DROP were required to contribute to the Combined Pension Plan 8.5% of Computation Pay and active members in DROP paid contributions at the rate of 4% of Computation Pay.